 Police: Witness saw assailant stab other driver five times after he fell to highway in road rage slaying

 Apr.
-13—ORWIGSBURG — The Pottsville man charged with stabbing another driver to death on Route 61 in a road rage incident Monday afternoon continued to stab the victim at least five times after he fell to the ground, while motorists driving by witnessed the slaying.
+14—ORWIGSBURG — The Pottsville man charged with stabbing another driver to death on Route 61 in a road rage incident Monday afternoon allegedly continued to stab the victim at least five times after he fell to the ground, while motorists driving by witnessed the slaying.

 The two men seemed to be racing one another and cutting each other off for several miles along Route 61 southbound before Tamiir Ion Whitted positioned his vehicle across the two southbound lanes near the intersection with Brick Hill Road in front of George Marcincin's vehicle, witnesses told police.
-The two drivers got out and confronted one another before Marcincin was stabbed.
+The two drivers got out and confronted each other before Marcincin was stabbed.

 Whitted, who fled the scene after a woman yelled that police were called, resisted arrest when he eventually pulled over, according to state police at Schuylkill Haven.